fenago/machine-learning-for-finance/lab_guides/Lab_5.md

-Now that we\'re at the end of the chapter, let\'s see what we\'ve learned.
-To finish this chapter, I\'ve included three exercises that will challenge you based on what we\'ve covered in this chapter:
+Now that we\'re at the end of the lab, let\'s see what we\'ve learned.
+To finish this lab, I\'ve included three exercises that will challenge you based on what we\'ve covered in this lab:

 1. Add an extra layer to the encoder of the translation model.
 The